 In a simple word, uptime is a machine application term when a computer is operational.
 Website uptime is when a website or web service is available to the users over a given time.

 So, if your website is accessible to you and others, then your site is Up.
 If you can’t access it, then the website is Down.
 Downtime is just the opposite of uptime.

 Although 100% uptime is every service provider’s goal, the industry considers 99.999% uptime as high availability.

 Every website experiences downtime planned or unplanned.
 All service providers want to keep uptime as high as possible and reasonably fit with the internet’s competing nature.

 Why Is Uptime of Your Website So Costly?

-Website downtime can be very high-priced concerning your bottom line revenue, brand reputation and search engine visibility.
+Website downtime can be very high-priced concerning your bottom line revenue, brand reputation, and search engine visibility.

 Imagine you run an e-commerce website, and it goes down often.
 It is like you close your offline shop for no reason.
-And the outcome would be a huge loss for your store.
+And the outcome would be a massive loss for your store.
 After all, no sale means no revenue.

 Why Any Websites Go Down?

 There are many possible causes for a website to go down.